grandeurdev/py-sdk/README.md

 # Init the SDK and get reference to the project
 project = grandeur.init(ApiKey, DeviceToken)

-# This method handles the events related to device's connection with the Cloud.
+# This method handles the events related to device's connection with Grandeur.
 def onConnection(state):
     # Prints the current state
     print(state)